 If those events are divided into INTR and PINK, the client cannot recognize the coupon.
 One would recommend instead to have a single INTR with a CASE option, but this cannot be done currently.
 Belgium currently uses SECU option for INTR.
 The Norwegian EIG+ country Column for INTR would need to include a CASE option to INTR, but indicate it is not a usual situation.
 Note that PINK can still be used if distribution is all in securities.

 Decision: When this happens, cancel/withdraw the INTR with CASH option and replace it with a new INTR with a CASE option; or if it pays entirely in kind, replace the original INTR with a PINK.

+Note that this decision does not apply for the ICSDs INTR cases where CASH, SECU and CASE options are proposed from the beginning with the Option Applicability (CAOS) indicator.

 Action: Alexandre / NO NMPG to add a line below INTR MAND in the NO CC to cover the above, unless the NO NMPG objects to the above.
 Alexander to confirm at the next conf. call.

 CA278 Sample for usage of PRFC / NWFC in INT and redemption